Based in Durango, Colorado, Trails 2000 is a

 What: Come join, renew or donate to Trails 2000, and enjoy a beer, wine or root beer, delicious spread of vegetarian or beef chili, and salad from Carvers to any attendee who joins, renews, or gives a minimum of $20 to Trails 2000.
 Meet and mingle with trail enthusiasts and Trails 2000 members, staff and board.
 A silent auction will also be held, and viewing of the new film “Sharing Trails: Durango, Colorado.”

 Information about Trails 2000’s Project Sky Steps will be available, which takes place during April and May to create a town to sky connect of the Nature Trail steps to Fort Lewis College.
 Trails 2000 also hosts volunteer trailwork each Wednesday and other scheduled days throughout the trail season.

 Trails 2000 is pleased to announce the upcoming project to create a town to sky stairway connect in Durango.
 Project Sky Steps will connect the town of Durango to the Fort Lewis College campus, home of the Skyhawks, by extending the Nature Trail steps.
 Once complete, the connect will include over 500 steps and gain over 250 feet in elevation, providing a wonderful walking route, commute to the college, and training stairway for runners and those looking for a workout.

 Trails 2000 worked with the City of Durango and Fort Lewis College to organize the project.
 Several local organizations—including Russell Planning and Engineering, CrossFit Durango and CrossFit Catacombs—will volunteer with Trails 2000 to sponsor trailwork days.
-Work will kick off on Thursday, April 6, and continue with various work days scheduled throughout April and May; the public is invited and encouraged to come out to volunteer at work days!
+Work kicked off in April, and continues with various work days scheduled throughout April and May; the public is invited and encouraged to come out to volunteer at work days!

 More dates to be announced, pending project progress.